Skip to main content

 grant_type=authorization_code&client_id=YOUR_CLIENT_ID&client_secret=YOUR_CLIENT_SECRET&redirect_uri=YOUR_REDIRECT_URI&code=AUTHORIZATION_CODE

-Store the tokens securely: The response will include an access token, refresh token, and expiration time.
+1. Store the tokens securely: The response includes an access token, refresh token, and expiration time.
 Store these tokens securely.

-Handle Token Expiration: Access tokens have a limited lifespan.
+3. Handle token expiration: Access tokens have a limited lifespan.
 Implement token refresh logic to obtain new tokens using the refresh token flow.

 POST https://dashboard.thanks.io/oauth/token